-Because one of the foundational principles of a nutrition plan that supports thyroid health is inflammation control, olives and olive oil will play an important role providing a conveniently packaged combination of antioxidant compounds as well as healthy fats.
+Because one of the foundational principles of a hypothyroidism nutrition plan is inflammation control, olives and olive oil will play an important role providing a conveniently packaged combination of antioxidant compounds as well as healthy fats.

 Phytonutrients in olives and olive oil have been shown to increase anti-oxidant activity, down-regulate inflammation, and even fight off unwanted infections (10) I personally love to use these Kalamata black olives here and Nappa Valley extra virgin olive oil here

-Wild-caught fish like Alaskan salmon and sardines can supplement a hypothyroid nutrition plan by adding valuable omega 3 fatty acids along with powerful antioxidants like astaxanthin in salmon and selenium in sardines.
+Wild-caught fish like Alaskan salmon and sardines can supplement a hypothyroidism nutrition plan by adding valuable omega 3 fatty acids along with powerful antioxidants like astaxanthin in salmon and selenium in sardines.

 This combination of nutrients helps to support a healthy hormone balance, control inflammation, and heal damage in the gut.
 Selenium is also one of the most critical nutrients for conversion of T4 into T3 and can even help to downregulate thyroid antibodies in those with autoimmune related thyroid disorders (11).

 If you haven’t made the transition from conventional animal products to those that are produced organically in pastures, then this is a key step to make on your healing journey.
 Conventional animal products are high in inflammatory omega-6 fatty acids and significantly lower in nutrients as a result of their poor diet and living conditions.

 Pasture-raised animal products contain healthy omega-3 fats, B-vitamins, and important minerals like zinc and selenium that all contribute to a healthy inflammatory response and antioxidant activity.
 You can find great pasture-raised animal products through US Wellness Meats here